Robert Hope Moncrieff Aitken: Details of Nomination

 He was 31 years old, and a lieutenant in the 13th Bengal Native Infantry, Bengal Army during the Indian Mutiny when the following deeds took place for which he was awarded the VC:

 Later life

 In later life he achieved the rank of colonel.

 He died in 1887 and is buried in the Eastern Cemetery at St Andrews on the upper terrace.

 Family

 Robert was the son of John Aitken and Jane Christie, of Cupar, Fife, Scotland.
 He came from a long line of army personnel.
 His cousin Robert Digby-Jones also received the Victoria Cross (posthumously) for actions at Ladysmith in 1900.

 Legacy

-His Victoria Cross is now part of the Collections at the National Army Museum (Chelsea, England).
-He is unique in that the decoration ceremony was performed at the same place, the Residency at Lucknow, and almost on the exact spot where several of his V.C. actions had taken place.
-He did not, however, receive the actual 'medal' on this occasion, as it had been mislaid.
+His Victoria Cross is now part of the collections at the National Army Museum (Chelsea, England).
+He is unique in that the decoration ceremony took place at the same location, the Residency at Lucknow, nearly at the exact spot where several of his V.C. actions had occurred.
+However, he did not receive the actual medal on this occasion, as it had been mislaid.

 A memorial was erected at the Residency in Lucknow.
 It reads: